NavigationContentFooter

 • OVAL

 Vuls is an open-source vulnerability scanner written in Go.
-It automates security vulnerability checks on the software installed on a system, which can be a demanding task in a system administrators daily life.
-Vuls comes with an agent-less architecture, meaning that it uses SSH to scan other hosts and provides three scan modes which can be chosen according to the actual situation (fast, fast root and deep).
-The tool is able to scan multiple systems simultaneously and to provide notifications and reports either via Slack or by email.
+It automates security vulnerability checks on the software installed on a system, which can be a demanding task in a system administrator’s daily life.
+Vuls comes with an agent-less architecture, meaning that it uses SSH to scan other hosts and provides three scan modes that can be chosen according to the actual situation (fast, fast root, and deep).
+The tool can scan multiple systems simultaneously and provide notifications and reports either via Slack or by email.

 Before you start